ShivamAmratlalPatel/M2RGroupProject/README.md

 This project is for the MATH50002 module.

-Contributors are Adhavan Sashikumar, Diandian Chen, Rui Tang, Shivam Patel, Xinqi Yao
+Contributors are Shivam Patel and Adhavan Sashikumar